Aphris-Karu/Free-Corrade-AI/README.md

 To start you will need to set the variables in about-bot.rive to the information for your bot.

 RiveScript can be extended with objects which can be in perl, Java, or python.
-The objects.rive file contain a couple of examples of perl objects which search flat files.
+The objects directory contains several  examples of perl objects I have written.

 The brain provided is rather simple and is a base to start building your own personalized brain from.
 It is missing a lot and I myself am still working on expanding it.

+The personality directory contains personalities I have avaliable.